right-track/right-track-server/static/errors.md

  5001 | API Server Timeout | The API Server could not generate the response in time.
 This may be temporary so try again later.
  5002 | API Server Error | An unexpected error occurred with the API Server.
 This may be temporary so try again later.
  5003 | Could Not Parse Station Data | Station Feeds: Could not parse the response provided by the agency's real-time station information source.
 This may be temporary so try again later.
+ 5004 | Could Not Parse Transit Data | Transit Feeds: Could not parse the response provided by the transit agency's real time transit information source.
+This may be temporary so try again later.